otakusaikou/Landslide_Toolbox/README.md

 ***
 ###2014-06-27 10:36
 + 1. Analysis:
-  -Ignore unused attributes like brightness and ndvi.
+  + Ignore unused attributes like brightness and ndvi.
-  -Add a new check button.
+  + Add a new check button.
 Let user to choose whether to do all analysis process or just do coordinate transformation.
-  -Delete unused commands.
+  + Delete unused commands.

 ***
 ###2014-06-28 03:20